Jennifer Warnes

-Jennifer Jean Warnes (born March 3, 1947) is an American singer and songwriter.
-She has performed as a vocalist on a number of film soundtracks.
-She has won two Grammy Awards, in 1983 for the Joe Cocker duet "Up Where We Belong" and in 1987 for the Bill Medley duet "(I've Had) The Time of My Life".
+Jennifer Jean Warnes (born March 3, 1947) is an American singer and songwriter who has performed as a vocalist on a number of film soundtracks.
+She has won two Grammy Awards, in 1983 for the Joe Cocker duet "Up Where We Belong", and in 1987 for the Bill Medley duet "(I've Had) The Time of My Life".
 Warnes also collaborated closely with Leonard Cohen.

 Early life

-Warnes was born on March 3, 1947, in Seattle, Washington, but raised in Anaheim, California.
+Warnes was born on March 3, 1947, in Seattle, Washington and raised in Anaheim, California.
 Her desire and ability to sing came early; at age seven she was offered her first recording contract, which her father declined.
-She sang in church and local pageants until age 17 when Warnes was offered an opera scholarship to Immaculate Heart College.
-She was so committed to her Catholic faith, that for a while she entered a convent after graduating from high school.
+She sang in church and local pageants until age 17, when Warnes was offered an opera scholarship to Immaculate Heart College.
+She was so committed to her Catholic faith that for a while she entered a convent after graduating from high school.

 Warnes chose to sing folk music as it became popularized by Joan Baez in the mid-1960s.
 In 1968, after a few years with musical theatre and clubs, she signed with Parrot Records (a London Records subsidiary) and recorded her first album.
 That year, she joined the cast of the television show The Smothers Brothers Comedy Hour.

-Early in her career, industry advisors suggested Warnes change her name to "Warren", but then realized that there was already an actress named Jennifer Warren, so she performed briefly as simply 'Jennifer', though she was credited as Jennifer Warren when she provided duet vocals for singer-guitarist Mason Williams on his 1968 album, The Mason Williams Ear Show.
+Early in her career, industry advisors suggested Warnes change her name to "Warren", but then realized that there was already an actress named Jennifer Warren, so she performed briefly as simply 'Jennifer', though she was credited as Jennifer Warren when she provided duet vocals for the singer-guitarist Mason Williams on his 1968 album, The Mason Williams Ear Show.
 Soon, however, she returned to her birth name.

 In November 1968, Warnes (as "Jennifer Warren") portrayed the female lead in the Los Angeles, California, production of the stage musical Hair.
 She had a related UK single release as "Jennifer" on London HLU 10278 in June 1969 with "Let The Sunshine In" and "Easy to Be Hard", licensed from the US Parrot label.
+Her fellow Hair castmate Bert Sommer wrote a song inspired by her entitled "Jennifer," and performed it at Woodstock.